 Food isn’t the only challenge when it comes to protecting children’s teeth.
 Brushing at school after meals isn’t always easy: younger kids in preschool often don’t have the chance to use a toothbrush and toothpaste, while older students may simply not have enough time to take care of their oral hygiene during the school day.

-For everyone, the starting point is the example set at home.
-As parents, it’s our responsibility to help children develop the habit of brushing their teeth regularly, adapting our approach to their age.
-For younger kids, turning toothbrushing into a fixed daily routine can make a big difference.
-And if they can’t bring a toothbrush and toothpaste to school, we can pack a product that serves the same purpose – natural-based oral sprays that lubricate the mouth, mimic the action of saliva, and help lower acidity are a great option.
+For everyone, the starting point is setting a good example at home.
+As parents, it is our responsibility to establish the habit of tooth brushing, adapting the approach to the age of the children.
+Younger ones, for example, can be encouraged to turn tooth brushing into a fixed daily routine.
+And if they cannot bring a toothbrush and toothpaste to school, we can place in their school bag a product that replicates their function; for this purpose, sprays based on natural ingredients are ideal — they lubricate the oral cavity, mimic the action of saliva, and reduce oral acidity.

-Supporting the mouth’s natural buffering system is crucial.
-Saliva can take up to forty minutes to bring oral pH back to safe levels by neutralizing acidity.
-Using salivary substitutes after eating helps bridge that time window and protect the mouth while saliva does its job.
+It is important to support the buffering action of saliva: it can take up to forty minutes to restore oral pH to “safe” levels by reducing acidity.
+Using saliva substitutes after eating allows us to cover this time window and protect the oral cavity while awaiting the physiological action of saliva.

-For the little ones, establishing healthy brushing habits after meals may require help from teachers, who can encourage kids to take care of their oral hygiene.
-For older students, however, the challenges change: they’re more independent, but parents can no longer rely solely on teachers’ authority.
-Time is tighter, lessons take up most of the day, and hanging out with friends is often far more appealing than brushing their teeth.
-Breaks between classes are usually too short to allow the recommended time gap between snacking and brushing.
+For the youngest children, establishing the good habit of brushing teeth after meals may require the involvement of teachers, who will encourage children towards healthy oral hygiene.
+For older students, however, the challenges are different: children are more independent, but as parents we can no longer rely solely on the authority of teachers.
+Time is also more limited, lessons take up a great deal of time, and spending time with friends is often more appealing than attending to oral hygiene.
+The breaks between lessons, moreover, are too short to allow for a healthy pause between eating a snack and reaching for a toothbrush.
 In these cases, a salivary substitute can be a practical solution.

 At every age, teachers’ involvement is key.
 They can explain why a healthy mouth is the foundation of a healthy body and, especially in the early school years, create dedicated moments and spaces for children to take care of their teeth.